shuchita-rahman/Google-Analytics-Professional-Certificate/Ask Questions to Make Data-Driven Decisions/Week - 1/README.md

 * What insights did you discover during your conversation?
 * How did the SMART framework help you arrive at your conclusions?

-**Solutions**
+#### Solutions

 I talked with a person who always keep his diabetes in control.
 I wanted to know how he does that.

 1. SMART question I have asked :

    * **Specific:**  What type of data do you use before taking your insulin shot?
-   *    **Measurable:** Does your insulin intake is  correlated with your diabetes?
+   *    **Measurable:** How much insulin you take every day?
+Does your insulin intake is  correlated with your diabetes?
-   *    **Action:** Do you thare your data with your doctor?
-   *    **Relevant:** Do you increase/decrease your walking time after seeing the data?
+   *    **Action:** How many times you consult with your a doctor in a year?
+Do you increase/decrease your walking time after seeing the data?
    * **Time:** Can you describe how this data help your doctor to give you proper treatment?

-2. I have learned that he check his glucose level every week before breakfast and after breakfast.
-That's how he decides how much insulin he is going to take.
+2. I have learned that he check his glucose level every week before breakfast and after breakfast
+3. That's how he decides how much insulin he is going to take.
 He walked every day for one hour.
 Last he consults with his doctor every 6 with this data.

 3. SMART methodology helped me stay focus on the solution one must take to control their diabetes.